Skip to content

 The effects of the climate crisis are being disproportionately felt by vulnerable communities in the Americas.

-How is ClientEarth involved?
+How was ClientEarth involved?

 In December 2023 we submitted an amicus briefing to the IACtHR on this action, as the Court allows for NGO participation in both the written and oral stage.